 With a brand-new swashplate, tugging up produces no gap, while tugging down produces a 3mm gap, as pictured below.

-The following 2 videos show the diving with PIDs setting of the brand-new swashplate at 3 entries below 60°F, at the 30°F entry.
+The following 2 videos show the prototype build diving with PIDs setting of the brand-new swashplate at 2.5 entries below 60°F, at the 35°F setting.
 The raw footage is on the left, and the post-production stabilized video is on the right.

-Oversetting PIDs with high temperature settings produce craft vibration, as shown in the following 2 videos for comparison.
-The 2 tests were only 1 day apart with identical craft setup.
+For the prototype build with an action camera tightly bound to the frame, oversetting PIDs with high-temperature settings produced craft vibration that completely destroyed the video, as shown in the following 2 videos for comparison.
+The 2 tests were only 1 day apart with identical craft setups.
 But the second day's morning temperature was uncharacteristically low for summer and caught me off guard.

-However, it was tested that underclocking/overclocking RPM, does not influence the required PID, as shown in the 2650 RPM discussion earlier and here, which uses the same old, loose swashplate.
+During prototype builds it was observed that changing RPM does not influence fast-travel stability as long as the rotor is balanced.
+This is shown in the 2650 RPM discussion earlier and here, using the same old, loose swashplate.

 So what happens when PIDs are set from the lookup as-is without adjusting for swashplate slop?
 The PIDs are 3 notches too high for a brand-new swashplate with a 3mm slop gap sum.
 The video below on the left has such an as-is PIDs setting, and the shaking of the craft at 0:22 and 0:27 is unnerving to the pilot because the craft is making a smooth turn, equivalent to 0:22 of the previous video of optimal PIDs setting with 3650 RPM.
 In the video below on the right, the PIDs are 5 notches too high for the same brand-new swashplate, and viewers, not just the pilot, can see that the craft is shaking itself apart.